Bat Scan Project

 After meeting with Steve Barlow of Wildlife Integration, sharing knowledge from their bat house experiences.
 Steve was a partner in Merlin’s original North American Bat House Research Project, who continued his innovative experiments long after the project ended.
 He has shown extraordinary creativity in developing and testing new designs, including a new “Community Size Bat House” that has been highly successful in attracting thousands of bats per dwelling.
-Following an enthusiastic exchange of ideas, they decided to partner in developing and promoting dwellings for bats.
+Following an enthusiastic exchange of ideas, they decided to partner in developing and promoting extra large, expandable dwellings for bats.
 Four of these houses houses are are currently being tested in Florida, two more in Panama.

-Our next project involves royalty-free use of more than 300 of Merlin’s bat photos in a book to be produced by Quarto Publishing in London.
+Our next project involves royalty-free use of more than 300 of Merlin’s bat photos in a new 400-page book to be produced by Quarto Publishing in London.
 It will be titled, “Bats: An Illustrated Guide to all Species.”
 It will be printed in multiple languages, in the U.S. by the Smithsonian Institution.
 It will be affordable by the public, due to MTBC waiver of royalties.
 As Science Editor, Merlin will have major influence in ensuring an accurate, conservation-relevant presentation.

 Ambassadorial Appearances for Bats